 Hello!
 I'm a newly minted Ph.D. in the Geophysics program at MIT, working with Dan Rothman.
 I use simple math to describe natural systems.
 Previously, I worked with Tanja Bosak, studying microbial controls on the Earth's carbon cycle.
 Prior to my arrival at MIT, I received a Bachelor's degree in Physics from Harvard University, where I studied acoustic anomalies with Eric Heller and soft condensed matter with Adam Abate and Dave Weitz.

 I am fascinated by stream networks.
 Their incision in landscapes can create highly ramified networks, whose dynamics can [sometimes] be described by surprisingly simple mathematics.

-But I'm interested in any pretty math and complex natural systems in general, so if you find something you think I'd find interesting, let me know!
+I'm generally interested in any pretty math and complex natural systems in general, so if you find something you think I'd find interesting, let me know.

 I once considered myself a classically trained violinist and pianist, but have since moved on to songwriting.